Featured Posts

 Relations & Functions

 For the identity function f(x) = x, there is no restriction on x.
-Both the domain and range are the set of all real numbers.
+Both domain and range are the set of all real numbers.

 Modulus Function :